-Authors' findings from the study Mean outcome (standard deviation) 2 - WWC calculations Outcome measure Study sample Sample size (classes/ students) EIR ® group Comparison group Mean difference 3 (EIR ®-comparison) Effect size 4 Statistical significance 5 (at α = 0.05) Improvement index 6 Taylor, Fry ye, Short, & Sheard er, 1991 (randomize d controlled trial) 7 Gates-MacGinitie Reading Test Grade 1 12/57 20.76 (8.03) 17.14 (6.97) 3.62 0.47 ns +18 Domain average for comprehens sion (Taylor et al. , 1991) 8 0.47 ns +18 ns = not statistically significant
+Authors' findings from the study Mean outcome (standard deviation2) - WWC calculations Outcome measure Study sample Sample size (classes/ students) Early Intervention in Reading® group Comparison group Mean difference 3 (EIR® - comparison) Effect size 4 Statistical significance 5 (at $\alpha = 0.05$) Improvement index 6 Taylor, Frye, Short, & Shearer, 1991 (randomized control trial) 7 Gates-MacGinitie reading test Grade 1 12/57 20.76 (8.03) 17.14 (6.97) 3.62 0.47 ns +18 Average for comprehension do main (Taylor, Frye , Short, & Shearer, 1 1991) 0.47 ns +18 ns = not statistically significant

-1. This appendix reports findings considered for the effectiveness rating and the average improvement indices for the comprehension domain.

-2. The standard deviation across all students in each group shows how dispersed the participants' outcomes are: a smaller standard deviation on a given measure would indicate that participants had more similar outcomes.

-3. Positive differences and effect sizes favor the intervention group; negative differences and effect sizes favor the comparison group.

-4. For an explanation of the effect size calculation, see Technical Details of WWC-Conducted Computations.

-5. Statistical significance is the probability that the difference between groups is a result of chance rather than a real difference between the groups.

-6. The improvement index represents the difference between the percentile rank of the average student in the intervention condition and that of the average student in the comparison condition.
-The improvement index can take on values between -50 and +50, with positive numbers denoting favorable results.
+- 1. This appendix reports findings considered for the effectiveness rating and the improvement index. - 2.
+The standard deviation across all students in each group shows how dispersed the participants' outcomes are: a smaller standard deviation on a given measure would indicate that participants had more similar outcomes. - 3.
+Positive differences and effect sizes favor the intervention group; negative differences and effect sizes favor the comparison group. - 4.
+For an explanation of the effect size calculation, see Technical Details of WWC-Conducted Computations. - 5.
+Statistical significance is the probability that the difference between groups is a result of chance rather than a real difference between the groups. - 6.
+The improvement index represents the difference between the percentile rank of the average student in the intervention condition versus the percentile rank of the average student in the comparison condition.
+The improvement index can take on values between -50 and +50, with positive numbers denoting results favorable to the intervention group.

-7. The level of statistical significance was reported by the study authors or, where necessary, calculated by the WWC to correct for clustering within classrooms or schools and for multiple comparisons.
-For an explanation about the clustering correction, see the WWC Tutorial on Mismatch.
-For the formulas the WWC used to calculate statistical significance, see Technical Details of WWC-Conducted Computations.
-In the case of Taylor et al. (1991), a correction for clustering was needed, so the significance levels may differ from those reported in the original study.

-8. This row provides the study average, which, in this instance, is also the domain average.
-The WWC-computed domain average effect size is a simple average rounded to two decimal places.
-The domain improvement index is calculated from the average effect size.

-Appendix A4.1 Early Intervention in Reading® rating for the alphabetics domain discernible effects, potentially negative, and negative) were not considered, as EIR[®] was assigned the highest applicable rating.
+Appendix A4.1 Early Intervention in Reading® rating for the alphabetics domain

-The WWC rates an intervention's effects for a given outcome domain as positive, potentially positive, mixed, no discernible effects, potentially negative, or negative.1

-For the outcome domain of alphabetics, the WWC rated EIR® as having potentially positive effects.
-The remaining ratings (mixed, no
+The WWC rates an intervention's effects in a given outcome domain as positive, potentially positive, mixed, no discernible effects, potentially negative, or negative.
+For the outcome domain of alphabetics, the WWC rated Early Intervention in Reading® as having potentially positive effects.
+It did not meet the criteria for positive effects because only one study met WWC evidence standards.
+The remaining ratings (mixed effects, no discernible effects, potentially negative effects, negative effects) were not considered because Early Intervention in Reading® was assigned the highest applicable rating.